Back to Blog

 History, Food, and a Deep Cultural Experience

-Italy attracts Americans through history, cuisine, and deeply rooted cultural traditions.
-Rome, Florence, and Milan offer international networks and career access, while smaller towns in Tuscany and southern Italy provide slower and often more affordable living.
+Cities like Rome, Florence, and Milan offer international communities and global business opportunities, while smaller towns throughout Tuscany and southern Italy provide a slower and often more affordable lifestyle.

 United Kingdom